mittelmark/hanna/README.md

 remotes::install_github("https://github.com/mittelmark/hanna")
 ```

-Therafter you can check the installation like this:
+Thereafter you can check the installation like this:

 ```
 library(hanna)